Irish brands have been warned the onus remains on them to make sure bloggers identify sponsored content when posting online.

 Disclaimers around sponsored content are meant to be visible before someone interacts with the piece, meaning that an inclusion in the terms and conditions is not sufficient.
 If a product is given to a blogger for free without any expectation of a review then it is not deemed sponsored content.

-Influencers typically have more than 3,000 followers on either Facebook, Instagram or Twitter.
+Influencers typically have more than 3,000 followers on either Facebook, Instagram, or Twitter.
 Although their reach has grown in recent years, it is understood that only about ten people earn enough to pursue it full-time.
+Only a handful of a few might actually work enough like leveraging local SEO services (why not find out more here), investing in tools that can help them gain more followers, and so on.

 A spokesman from the Revenue also warned that professional bloggers must pay income tax not only on their earnings but on any free products or perks they receive.